Open for 2023 Season: April 28 - October 22

 Needles Highway

 The Needles Highway is a spectacular drive through pine and spruce forests, meadows surrounded by birch and aspen, and rugged granite mountains.
-Part of Peter Norbeck Scenic Byway.
+Part of Peter Norbeck National Scenic Byway.

 Wind Your Way to the Needles Eye